 You can always rely on supermarkets to remind us which festivals are coming up.
 Now the Halloween tat is off the shelves it’s cleared the way for mince pies, crackers, and all the other Christmas consumables that we apparently should already be stocking up on.
 It might feel a bit early to be playing carols in the car, but there’s nothing wrong with being prepared for what’s up ahead.

 Thoughts of Christmas aren’t complete without thoughts of ‘the weather’, and when you’re battling it out on the roads the last thing you want is to be let down by your car.
-Now is the time to run a few simple checks on your car to make sure it’s going to see you safely through the Winter, and at Thame Cars we have something for you that is going to make this quick and easy to do.
+Now is the time to run a few simple checks on your car to make sure it’s going to see you safely, and at Thame Cars we have something for you that is going to make this quick and easy to do.

 We have all the facilities and expertise available on site to be able to offer you a quick, no-hassle assessment of your car free of charge.
 Ensuring your car runs smoothly, as well as identifying any potential warning signs if something needs upgrading or that you should keep an eye on.